 - 1.2.
 From time to time members of the public have complaints about the administration or procedures of the Town Council.
 Local Councils as corporate bodies are not subject to the jurisdiction of the Local Government Ombudsman, and there are no provisions for another body to which complaints can be referred.
 Therefore, it is recommended for transparency in local government, and for the benefit of good local administration, that the Town Council should adopt a standard formal procedure for considering complaints.
-The Council will do its utmost to settle complaints and satisfy complainants in the interest of the good reputation of the Council. - 1.3.
+The Council will ensure an effective and thorough investigation of all complaints. - 1.3.
 The Council will bear in mind the provisions of the Data Protection Act 2018 as well as the Freedom of Information Act 2000 in dealing with complaints. - 1.4.
-In the event of a seemingly serial facetious, vexatious or malicious complaint, the Council may consider taking legal advice.
+In the event of a seemingly serial facetious, vexatious, or malicious complaint, the Council may consider taking legal advice.